Get a student from Nature and Agricultural Management as an intern

 New ideas | New angles | New knowledge

-An internship agreement is a golden opportunity to resolve specific tasks and meet an almost graduated bachelor, who has been educated to plan and carry out tasks within the fields of the environment and agriculture.
+An intern is a golden opportunity to resolve specific tasks and meet an almost graduated bachelor, who has been educated to plan and carry out tasks within the fields of the environment and agriculture.

 What type of work can you expect an intern to carry out?

 Here are some examples of internship assignments and bachelor projects:

 - Development-orientated environmental problems in rivers, lakes and seas

 - Management of wastewater as well as soil and groundwater contamination

 - Analysis of the environmental implications from building works and road construction projects